-Most organisations understand that by conducting a Risk Assessment they significantly reduce the likelihood of an accident in their workplace.
+Most organisations understand that by learning how to conduct a risk assessment they significantly reduce the likelihood of an accident in their workplace.
 In most cases you conduct a risk assessment, record your findings and then put safety measures in place to prevent accidents from occurring.
 Safety measures may include safe systems of work, equipment, clothing or other.

 Risk management involves us as employers, looking at the risks that arise in our workplace and then putting sensible health and safety measures in place to control them.
 By doing this we can protect our most valuable asset, our employees, as well as members of the public from harm.